Risk Management: Impersonation & Synthetic Media

 What's in this lesson: A core walkthrough of the SOP for Digital Impersonation, Synthetic Media, and Business Email Compromise (BEC) Risk Management.

-Why this matters: According to the FBI IC3, BEC attacks result in billions of dollars in losses annually.
-AI makes it easier than ever for attackers to clone voices and faces.
-Following protocol is our only defense against devastating financial and reputational impacts.
+Why this matters: AI makes it easier than ever for attackers to clone voices and faces.
+Following protocol is our primary defense against devastating financial and reputational impacts.

 The Deepfake Dilemma

-Imagine you are at your desk.
-You receive an urgent, slightly panicked voice message from your CEO.
-They are stranded at a foreign airport and need you to authorize an immediate $500,000 wire transfer to a new vendor.
-The voice sounds exactly like them, down to the breathing patterns.
+Imagine you are working late.
+You receive an urgent, panicked video call from your CEO on a secondary device.
+The video is slightly grainy, but they are clearly stranded at a foreign airport and demand an immediate $500,000 wire transfer to a new vendor.
+The voice sounds exactly like them.

 Cybersecurity professional analyzing a deepfake video call

-Digital impersonation and synthetic media are sophisticated threats designed to induce financial transfers, credential disclosures, or reputational harm.
-Review the tabs below to understand the primary attack vectors.
+Digital impersonation is no longer just phishing emails.
+Modern threats blend synthetic media to induce financial transfers, credential disclosures, or reputational harm.
+Explore the key attack vectors below.

-Often used in fake virtual meetings.
-Attackers use deep learning algorithms to swap faces and lip-sync audio in real-time on platforms like Zoom or Teams.
-They frequently cite "poor connection" to excuse low resolution or minor glitches.
+Used in virtual meetings.
+Attackers leverage deep learning to swap faces and lip-sync audio instantly on platforms like Zoom or Teams.
+They frequently cite "poor hotel Wi-Fi" to mask rendering latency or visual artifacts around the eyes and mouth.

 Knowledge Check